We're now going to add a picture to Android Studio. This picture will be used in an Image View.

 Drag an Image View to just below your Text View.
 As soon as you do, you should the following dialogue box appear:

-Select the bridge image and click OK.
+Expand the Project item of Drawable and select the bridge image and click OK.
 Your blueprint will then look like this:

 As you can see, the Image View has ended up in the top left.
 We don't want it there.